AI literacy: Closing the artificial intelligence skills gap

 Being AI literate “requires not just learning but learning to learn—asking the right questions to comprehend how AI systems work,” writes Ignacio Cruz, an expert in communications and emerging technologies.

-Cruz adds that AI literacy goals “can span a continuum” ranging from grasping basic AI concepts to more sophisticated abilities, such as evaluating the risks of automating certain decision-making.2
+Cruz adds that AI literacy goals “can span a continuum” ranging from a basic understanding of AI concepts to more sophisticated abilities, such as the ability to evaluate AI risks in automated decision-making.2

 Today’s conventional wisdom indicates that AI literacy skills are important not just for employees, but for individuals as they experience the real-world impact of AI.